 - Over 730 pieces attempted (many of them complete) before the age of 18, including full-length symphonies and song collections

 - Nearly 80 works of incidental music for film, radio and theatre

 - Plus chamber music, choral music and works for orchestra

-This interactive reveals how wide-ranging and eclectic Britten’s poetic choices were for his songs and choral works.
+This interactive reveals Britten’s wide-ranging and eclectic poetic choices for his works.